emch/dEVEOre/README.md

 dEVEOre helps you answer this question by fetching Ore/Mineral buy orders - in the system where you want to sell - from EVE API.
 It gives you info like income per hour for a specific ore when selling it raw or refined.

-See the wiki for more information.
+Check the wiki for more information.